g-tejas/loom/README.md

 ## Todo

-- Rename to `loom` ?
-More appropriate than `flux` since this is a fiber library.
-  Need to decide whether we want a callback interface, or what.
-  Normally, the callbacks are function pointers casted to integers, and stored in the user_data field of the SQE.
 Both kqueue and epoll have this.
 Once the IO is complete, the callback is invoked.

 https://webflow.com/made-in-webflow/website/Apple-Style-Grid Can make this as the front page LOL